kapitancho/lang-walnut/docs/04-expressions.md

 ## Conditionals
-More about conditionals can be read [here](22-conditional-expressions.md) There are four conditionals with a similar syntax:
+More about conditionals can be read [here](22-conditional-expressions.md) There are five conditionals with a similar syntax:

 ### ?whenValueOf
 ```walnut